Ultimate Beach Packing List for Families: Free Printable

 Girls in wet clothes playing at the beach.
 Beach packing list family.

-Depending on how far away your home for hotel room is from the beach, it may make sense to have everyone change into regular clothes before leaving the beach.
+Depending on how far away your home or hotel room is from the beach, it may make sense to have everyone change into regular clothes before leaving the beach.
 Sitting in sandy clothes or wet bathing suits for hours of driving is incredibly uncomfortable.

 If you have young children, changing them into a fresh outfit before you start the drive home may help them sleep comfortably in the car.
 Nothing tires a kid out like a day at the beach!